Hem810/Trading-Bot/README.md

 3. **Shorter Periods**: Use 6 months instead of 1 year for faster analysis
 4. **Disable Real-time**: Turn off WebSocket updates when not needed

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is for educational purposes.
-Please ensure you comply with all applicable financial regulations and terms of service for data providers.

-## 🆘 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the code comments and documentation
-3. Search for similar issues online
-4. Create an issue with detailed error information

----

-**Happy Trading! 📈🤖**

-*Remember: Past performance is not indicative of future results.
-Trade responsibly.*